Klyvra Documentation

 βββ vault.* β Vaultwarden (OIDC)

-βββ mail.* β Stalwart (OIDC)
+βββ groupware.* β Stalwart (OIDC)

 βββ office.* β OnlyOffice (JWT)